-- Participating provider means a provider that has agreed to provide services, treatment and supplies at a pre-negotiated rate under the dental plan. - TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.
+- Out-of-network provider/supplier means a doctor or other professional provider who is not in the Plan's network for vision or dental services. - Participating provider means a provider that has agreed to provide services, treatment and supplies at a pre-negotiated rate under the dental and vision plans. - TRICARE (formerly CHAMPUS) is the health services and support program for U.S. Military Personnel on active duty, U.S. Military retirees and their families.